emilymboyle/neuroanatomy-labmanual/docs/telencephalon.md

 In Figure \@ref(fig:1900), label the following structures:

+1. The raphe nuclei
+1. The central grey of the pons
+1. The 3^d^ ventricle
+1. The locus coeruleus
+1. The cerebellum
+1. The vermis of the cerebellum
+1. The external capsule
+1. The medial longitudinal fissure
+1. The dentate gyrus
+1. The hippocampus
+1. The subiculum
+1. The optic nerve
+1. The primary visual cortex
+1. The amygdala
+1. The medial lemniscus
+1. The 4^th^ ventricle
+1. The trigeminal nerve
+1. The superior cerebellar peduncle
+1. The dentate nucleus
+1. The emboliform nucleus
+1. The fastigial nucleus
+1. The medial lemniscus
+1. The entorhinal cortex
+1. The lateral ventricle

 (ref:h1900) Horizontal section from [The Human Brain Atlas](https://msu.edu/~brains/brains/human/index.html) at the [Michigan State University Brain Biodiveristy Bank](https://msu.edu/~brains/copyright.html) which [acknowledges](https://msu.edu/~brains/copyright.html) their support from the National Science Foundation.